dmitryweiner/neural-things/magneto/README.md

 - Highlights **rapid magnetic field changes** (not absolute field strength)
 - Renders them as **decaying, additive heat blobs** over the camera image

-Think of it as a *“magnetic anomaly viewer”*, not a compass.
+Think of it as a *"magnetic anomaly viewer"*, not a compass.

 ---